KavitaGitCode/PreplaceJS/session-5-task/concepts.md

 Curring create nesting functions, according to the number of the arguments of the functions.
 Each functions receives an arguments.
 If there is no arguments there is no curring.

-Curried functions are constructed by chaining closures and by defining and immediately returning their inner functions simultaneously.
+Curried functions are constructed by chaining closures and by defining and immediately returning their inner functions simultaneously (एकाच वेळी).

+## Advantage of Curring

 Currying helps you avoid passing the same variable multiple times, and it helps you create a higher order function. multiple smaller functions that can handle one responsibility.